jhpyle/docassemble/_docs/functions.md

   action will be over when the user clicks a `continue` button on the `question`.
 If the `question` does not have a `continue` button, the `question` will be a dead end and the action will never be over.
-* If the action refers to a variable defined by a `code` block, the action will be considered "over" only when the `code` block runs through to completion without raising any exceptions.
 * If the action refers to the `event` name of a `code` block, **docassemble** will run the `code` and it will consider the action to be over no matter what the `code` block does.
 From within such a `code` block, you can call `force_ask()` to cause additional actions to run.
+* If the action refers to a variable defined by a `code` block, the code will be run in a more "persistent" manner than `code` designated as an `event`.
+If the `code` stops running, for example because an undefined variable is encountered and a `question` needs to be asked, the `process_action()` function will continue to run the action the next time the screen loads.
+When the `code` runs through to completion, **docassemble** will continue looking backward through the YAML for other blocks that offer to define the variable, and if it finds any, it will process those blocks according to these four rules.

-You can test this out in the following interview:
+You can test out different types of actions in the following
+interview:

 {% include side-by-side.html demo="actions-demo" %}